agnihotri7/whatsapp_share/README.md

 WhatsAPP Share
 ==================================

-Share web data on whatsapp.
+Share website data on WhatsApp.

+One can see items list and can share item details directly on WhatsApp.

+On clicking share on whatsapp button item details will be copied on WhatsApp.

 # Installation